Fsu0413/QtCompile/content/_index.zh-cn.md

 ## 更新记录（仅有嘤文）

 ### 2022.11.8
 Update Qt 6.2.4 with OpenSSL 3.0.7 (Without QtWebEngine since all builds of QtWebEngine failed).
 Existing patches are all in.
 Update Qt 5.15.7 with OpenSSL 1.1.1s on macOS (Without QtWebEngine).

+Qt 6.2.4 cross builds (Linux / macOS host) are packaged with `libexec` folder of host builds where tools like `lrelease` are lying in.

 ### 2022.11.6
 Update Qt 5.15.7 with OpenSSL 1.1.1s (excluding macOS, compile failed in QtWebEngine).
 Existing patches are all in.